 Historical accounts of the Farmers’ early days here differ in some details.

 By some accounts the Farmers had arrived on the bluff in May 1849—just three weeks before Major Ripley Arnold and his Second Dragoons arrived to establish an Army fort—and were “squatters,” roughing it in a tent on the site where the courthouse was later built.
-Historian Julia Kathryn Garrett wrote that the Farmers first built a log cabin but that Indians attacked the Farmers, who fled.
+Historian Julia Kathryn Garrett wrote that the Farmers first built a log cabin but that Native Americans attacked the Farmers, who fled.
 When the Farmers returned, they found the log cabin burned down.
 Thus, the Farmers were living in a tent on the courthouse bluff when the Army arrived.

 Major Arnold and his soldiers originally had been camping about a mile northeast of the courthouse bluff in the Samuels Avenue area.
 By some accounts the soldiers were camped in a low-lying area near the river.
 By other accounts the soldiers were on higher ground at Live Oak Point near Traders Oak and the Cold Springs.